iRNA-COSI/APAeval/challenges/identification/I3_benchmark/I3_specification.md

 #### Format 1

-This BED file contains PAS identified by the benchmarked tool from RNAseq data
+This BED file contains PAS identified by the benchmarked tool from RNAseq data.
+Poly(A) sites should be single nucleotide.

 #### Format 2